-While the instrument of referendum has seen much public debate in recent years (especially over the issue of European integration, but also on electoral reform), the legal foundations for calling a referendum and binding the government to its outcome must be considered weak.
+Popular Decision-While the instrument of referendum has seen much public debate in recent Making years (especially over the issues of Scottish independence and European Score: 3 integration, but also on electoral reform), the legal foundations for calling a referendum and binding the government to its outcome must be considered weak.
 At the national level a referendum can only be initiated by the government, and its result is not legally binding, although it will usually exert strong political pressure.
 As a tool for citizens to impose their will on the government of the day, let alone in perpetuity, the referendum situation in the United Kingdom must be considered very weak.
-Two recent examples are the resounding vote against changing the voting system for House of Commons elections, which effectively killed the proposal, and the forthcoming vote on independence for Scotland which, while formally only consultative, would be very hard to ignore in the unlikely event that it produces a "yes" result.